-In 2013, Travel & Leisure Group, a leading European timeshare resale brokerage, brought the world of private timeshare sales to the Times Destinations Holiday & Travel Show, Earls Court, London with overwhelming success, so we are back again for a third year in 2015.
+In 2013, Travel & Leisure Group, a leading European timeshare resale brokerage, brought the world of private timeshare sales to the Times Destinations Holiday & Travel Show, Earls Court, London with overwhelming success, so we are back again for a third year in 2015 at Olympia London.

 It was a great opportunity for customers, new and old, to meet the experienced team from Travel & Leisure.
 Customers took the chance to talk about all aspects of the timeshare industry and were ‘very pleased to see a reputable resale company taking the opportunity to meet their clients face to face’.
 This positive approach gave the team a wonderful opportunity to explain how Travel & Leisure act as an independent broker between private individuals, assisting them to buy, sell or rent a timeshare.
 It was also a perfect location to educate new buyers about the timeshare industry, reinforcing customer confidence in the product.